Analysis | Of course Trump can win

 That she didn’t, that Trump beat the odds, has become the political equivalent of dividing by zero, an act deemed so outside of expectations that it negates any presumptions about what to expect this time around.
-Now-president Trump uses a version of that argument all the time: Look what happened in 2016; no one should take the polls at face value.
+Now-President Trump uses a version of that argument all the time: Look what happened in 2016; no one should take the polls at face value.

 In reality, Trump’s win was not some black-swan event.
 In the last week before the 2016 election, the race tightened, with undecided voters beginning to break for Trump.
 His position as the race ended was the strongest he’d seen over the course of the campaign, probably a function of people running out of time to choose a candidate and choosing him.
 The national polls correctly predicted that Clinton would have a narrow popular-vote lead but, as FiveThirtyEight wrote four days before Election Day, the closeness of the race meant a very real chance that Trump might still win.
 As voting concluded, Trump’s chance of winning was, according to FiveThirtyEight’s analysis, slightly better than the odds that you’d get heads twice in a row if you flipped a coin.